 - Broths and stocks can vary quite a bit in terms of salt content.
 If you aren’t working with homemade stock or a brand that you’re very familiar cooking with, look for low sodium labels, and add kosher salt to the soup, to taste.

 - Don’t worry if the soup looks a little “gloppy” when the liquid is first added.
-Stir well and the roux coating the mushrooms will meld into the soup as it simmers for a velvety base.
+Stir well and the roux coating the mushrooms will melt into the soup as it simmers for a velvety base.

 - Unfortunately, this soup is not a good stand-in for recipes calling for condensed cream of mushroom soup, even when calling for it to be reconstituted.
 Canned condensed soups often contain additional thickening starches.
 This soup, made just with a flour roux and heavy cream, won’t behave the same way.